For International Applicants

 Translations are not required for academic records issued in English, French, Spanish, or Italian.

-Do I have to take the TOEFL (Test of English as a Foreign Language)?
+Do I have to take the TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System)?

-Applicants who received their degrees in countries other than the U.S., U.K., Australia, or English-speaking Canada are required to complete the the Test of English as a Foreign Language (TOEFL).
+Applicants who received their degrees in countries other than the U.S., U.K., Australia, or English-speaking Canada are required to complete the the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
 This includes applicants with degrees from Bangladesh, Burma, Nepal, India, Pakistan, Latin America, the Middle East, North Africa, the People’s Republic of China, Taiwan, Japan, Korea, Southeast Asia, and most European countries.
-Your most recent score must be at least 570 for the paper-based test, at least 230 for the computer-based test, or at least 68 for the Internet-based test.
+Your most recent score must be at least 68 on the Internet-based TOEFL or at least 7.0 on the IELTS Academic test.

 Only applicants who have completed a full year of U.S. university-level coursework with a grade of B or better are exempt from this requirement.